UTSA-EPICS/EyeTrackerProject/README.md

 - An **ESP32-CAM** for remote video streaming
 - An **Arduino** for controlling **servo motors** and **LED indicators**

+**Disclaimer:** This software is intended for research/educational use.
+It does not contain or process personal medical data.

 ---

 ## 📷 ESP32 Setup Instructions